 This collection was obtained from the Ndyuka of Suriname, a small Caribbean country on the northeast coast of South America.
 The Ndyuka are one of the six major Maroon groups living in either Suriname or nearby French Guiana.
-Maroon is a term used to denote the descendants of African runaway slaves from Dutch plantations during the late 17th and early 18th centuries.
+Maroon is a term used to denote the descendants of African runaway slaves from Dutch plantations during the late-17th and early-18th centuries.
 The culture is thus strongly rooted in West and Central African cultural traditions with some Amerindian influences.
-The collection of over 50 items, the majority donated by Peter French in 1945, relates to everyday activities, such as kitchen utensils, a laundry beater (as pictured here) and hammocks.
+The collection of over 50 items, the majority donated by Peter French in 1945, relates to everyday activities, such as kitchen utensils, a laundry beater (as pictured here), and hammocks.
 Few museums in the United States have collections from the Ndyuka.
-See Ndyuka items exhibited on the Museum's 3rd floor where the African and Latin American Halls converge.
+See Ndyuka items exhibited on the Museum's Third Floor where the African and Latin American Halls converge.